-If you want to protect your business from security threats, you need the highest level of internal awareness.
+The highest level of internal awareness to protect your business from security threats is essential.
 Regardless of the size of your organization, streamlining your security workflows is essential to mitigate IT security risks and manage ever-evolving threats, regulatory compliance, and reporting.
 One of the tools that can provide you with in-depth security insights is SIEM, which is short for "Security Information and Event Management."
 Curious to learn more about SIEM systems and how they work?
 Keep reading.

-The engines of SIEM: This is how it works.
+The engines of SIEM: How does it work?

 SIEM systems are nothing more than massive databases with in-built intelligence in a very simplified way.
 Over time, they developed to become advanced solutions that can typically deploy collection agents to capture and collect relevant data and security-related events from a wide range of sources across an organization's entire network – all the end-points that could potentially become an entry point for malware or unauthorized access of people with wrong intentions.

 While SIEM solutions may vary in their feature set, most offer the same core capabilities.
 Four must-have functions of SIEM systems explain why businesses should proactively consider SIEM to monitor and mitigate IT security risks.
 Let's look at them: